grodowski/undercover/README.md

 # undercover 👮‍♂️

-**Like RuboCop but for code coverage**

-**Inspects files in a git diff and warns on methods, classes and blocks which need test coverage.** Use it locally or as part of an automated build to shorten your code coverage feedback loop!
+**Like RuboCop but for code coverage**.
+Inspects files in a git diff and warns on changed methods, classes and blocks which need to be tested.

+- Visit **[https://undercover-ci.com](https://undercover-ci.com)** to set up actionable GitHub code review checks, or use one of the [integrations](#code-review-integrations)
+- Learn how to find untested code changes locally with the [CLI](#usage)

 A sample output of `undercover` ran before a commit may look like this: